 The Hypoestes plant goes by several delightful alternative names:

-The Polka Dot Plant, with its colorful foliage, is relatively easy to care for, making it suitable for both novice and experienced plant enthusiasts.
+The Pink Polka Dot Plant is a relatively easy-going pink plant, making it suitable for both novice and experienced plant enthusiasts.
 Let’s look at what you need to do to care for your Polka Dot houseplant.

 Ensure the soil remains consistently moist but not waterlogged by watering when the top inch of soil feels dry to the touch.